StanleyMasinde/forum/readme.md

     5.) user management and user profile

 ### Usage
-    1. Clone this repository.
+.
+Clone this repository.
-    2. `$ cd forum`.
+. `$ cd forum`.
-    3. `composer install` to install composer dependencies.
+. `composer install` to install composer dependencies.
-    4. Edit .env file to add all your database details.
+.
+Edit .env file to add all your database details.
-    5. `php artisan serve` to run the development server.
+. `php artisan serve` to run the development server.

 ### Local production
     1. `npm install`
     2) `npm run dev`

 ## To add an admin to the application
- . `php artisan alter:role` {id} {role}
+ . `php artisan alter:role {id} {role}`
 # PLease submit issues to help improve this project